-- A preliminary interaction flow, in which the different actions to be performed by users of the system are described and the flows of interactive elements summarily explained. - A series of medium-fidelity wireframe designs that showcase a general design language for the different steps of the interactive flow.
-These will be further fleshed in future deliverables towards a more mature design that can be implemented for the SoMeDi tool.
+- A preliminary interaction flow, in which the different actions to be performed by users of the system are described and the flows of interactive elements summarily explained. - A series of mock-ups that showcase a general design language for the different steps of the interactive flow.